Sobeston/zig.guide/chapter-5.md

 `@frame()` returns a pointer to the frame of the current function.
 Similar to `suspend` points, if this call is found in a function then it is inferred as being async.
 All pointers to frames coerce to the special type `anyframe`, which you can use `resume` upon.

-This allows us to, for example, write a function that suspends itself.
+This allows us to, for example, write a function that resumes itself.
 ```zig
 fn double(value: u8) u9 {
     suspend {